Mark Twain: The Musical: Act One

 While at the club, Charlie shows Twain a miniature portrait of his sister, Olivia, known as Livy.
 Twain immediately falls in love.
 On his return to America, he writes a hugely successful book about his travels which he calls The Innocents Abroad, and then he sets about courtship in earnest.
 Livy proves to be an elusive target.
 She resists his advances even though he regales her with stories of his past adventures, including his colorful years as a miner in the West.
 Even the boisterous singing and dancing of Roughing It fails to move her.
 But gradually she succumbs, and when we return to present time, Twain is married with three daughters and is blissfully happy.

 He also has built a picturesque and expensive new home at Nook Farm in Hartford, next door to Harriet Beecher Stowe.
 The house sits on a small hill below which is a pond which freezes over in the winter and inspires Twain to compose verses for The Skating Madrigal.

 Much of Twain's life in Hartford is spent in socializing and entertaining.
 But in the summers, he concentrates on his writing at Quarry Farm, and one of his greatest joys is to gather his family in the evening on the porch and share with them the pages he has written during the day.
 On this evening, he reads them the first chapters of Adventures of Huckleberry Finn.
 The family is entranced as the scene literally comes alive in front of them.
 It ends with Jim and Huck floating off down the river on their raft while Jim sings of the freedom he knows will be his in I Know There's a Place.

 But Twain's happiness disappears when his financial world is ruined by his own reckless investments, and he is forced to move his family abroad to save on expenses.
 He leaves his favorite daughter, Susy, behind so she can enter college.
 The Act closes with Susy wistfully waving her beloved family goodbye as she sings The House on the Hill, and their carriage pulls off.

 Act Two

 The Act opens with Twain and Livy in London at a performance of his A Connecticut Yankee in King Arthur’s Court before Queen Victoria.
 After the singing and dancing of The Camelot Rag, the Queen admits that she has been really “quite amused”, and Livy tells her husband that God is the only famous person he has yet to meet.

 Their spirits are high though a telegram from the States arrives telling them that Susy had fallen ill.
 It is not thought to be serious, but suddenly the newsboys hawking their newspapers call out that “Mark Twain’s daughter dies of spinal meningitis.”
 The family is devastated.
-They long to return home, but Livy insists that they stay abroad until all their debts are paid.
+They return home for the burial, but Livy insists that they continue abroad until all their debts are paid.
 Twain reluctantly embarks on a world-wide lecture tour.